Data Mesh: a Systematic Gray Literature Review: Methodology

 \subsection{Replication Package}

 We made the related data available online\footnote{https://github.com/IndikaKuma/DataMesh} to enable further validation and replication of our study.
-It contains the full list of sources and the qualitative analysis (i.e., codes, groupings, and analysis) performed with the \textit{Atlas.ti} tool\footnote{\url{https://atlasti.com/}}.
+It contains the full list of sources, the qualitative analysis (i.e., codes, groupings, and analysis) performed with the \textit{Atlas.ti} tool, and code tables.